Azure/CanadaPubSecALZ/docs/onboarding/ado.md

     * **Service principal key**: < Service Principal Password >
     * **Tenant ID**: < Azure AD Tenant ID >
     * **Service connection name**: spn-azure-platform-ops
+    * **Grant access permission to all pipelines**:  Unchecked

+        > When unchecked, each pipeline that references the service connection will require explicit approval to execute.
+This is a one-time approval.
+The approval request will be prompted during the first pipeline run.

   * Verify and save

 * **Reference**:  [Service connections in Azure Pipelines - Azure Pipelines | Microsoft Docs](https://docs.microsoft.com/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml).
 Use the settings described above when following the instructions.